PeoriaFreshBradley/peoria-fresh-public-back-end/README.md

 ## Getting Started

 NOTE: Some of this information may be a bit outdated.
 The FA23/SP24 team wrote out all of this information for the FA24/SP25 team to use.
 In order to give any adopters of our code as much information as possible, we decided to leave all of the information here.
-If you want more information, please check out "The Big Open Sourcing Doc" in the frontend's repository.
+If you want more information, please check out the "Peoria Fresh - Open Sourcing Tutorial" file in the "Open-Source-Help" folder in the frontend's repository.

 Docker is the much-preferred way to begin setting up PeoriaFresh.
 This is because it most closely resembles the way it will be run in the production environment, but also because it offers a very easy way to install the development environment on your machine.